-Georgia Environmental Protection Division (EPD) has released a draft permit renewal for Milliken (formerly known as King America Finishing).
+Georgia Environmental Protection Division (EPD) has released a permit renewal for Milliken (formerly known as King America Finishing).
+It is effective as of April 1, 2022.
 The output from this facility affects the Ogeechee River.

 - View facility EPA violations